kzinovjev/string-amber/tutorial.md

 ### *STOP_STRING*
-The `STOP_STRING` file is not created by the code, but should be created by the user to indicate that the string had converged at it is time for the code to switch to the Umbrella Sampling stage.
-The file contains only two lines: the optimization step at which the user assumes that the string had already converged and another step, that defines the window used to take averages of the string node positions in the CV space and all the parameters needed to define the pathCV and run Umbrella Sampling simulations.
+The `STOP_STRING` file is not created by the code, but should be created by the user to indicate that the string had converged and it is time to switch to the Umbrella Sampling stage.
+This file contains only two lines.
+First is the optimization step at which the user assumes that the string had already converged.
+Second is the step that defines the range used to take averages of all the parameters needed to define the pathCV and run Umbrella Sampling.
+The averaged parameters include the positions of the string nodes in the CV space (define the reference path for path CV), their distribution along the path (define the positions of the US windows), and the force constants along the path (define the force constants for the US windows).
 For example, from the plot above it seems that the string had already converged after 10000 steps of optimization.
-However, we want to wait until step 15000 to calculate the necessary averages over the last 5000 steps.
+However, we want to wait until step 20000 to calculate the averages over the last 10000 steps.
 Then, `STOP_STRING` will look as follows:
 ```
 10000
-15000
+20000
 ```
-Once the `STOP_STRING` is created, the code will recognize it, wait until step 15000, take the averages and switch to the Umbrella Sampling stage.
+Once the `STOP_STRING` is created, the code will recognize it, wait until step 20000, take the averages and switch to the Umbrella Sampling stage.

 In principle, just knowing how to interpret `convergence.dat` and create `STOP_STRING` is sufficient to use the method as a "black box".
 As described in the next section, once the simulation enters the Umbrella Sampling stage, there is nothing the user has to do - the Umbrella Sampling along the pathCV will be performed and the PMFs will be calculated fully automatically.
-However, when something goes wrong (and it certainly will) the rest of the files generated during the preparation stage provide lots of valuable information for debugging, so it is helpful to know how to interpret them.
+However, when something goes wrong (and it certainly will) the rest of the files generated during the optimization stage provide lots of valuable information for debugging, so it is helpful to know how to interpret them.

 ### **.string*
 The `*.string` files contain the state of the string at a given step of the optimization.
 By default these are written every 100 steps, it can be changed with `output_period` parameter in `STRING`.
-The format is straightforward: each column corresponds to a CV and each row to a string node.
-The initial guess (`0.string`, which is written even before the string optimization starts), is just a linear interpolation between the two points provided in the `guess` file, while in the subsequent `*.string` files the path gets closer towards the MFEP:
+The format is straightforward: each row and column correspond a string node and a CV, respectively.
+The initial guess (`0.string`, which is written even before the string optimization starts), is just a linear interpolation between the two points provided in the `guess` file, while in subsequent `*.string` files the path gets closer towards the MFEP:
 ```
 gnuplot> set xlabel 'C-Cl_1'
 gnuplot> set ylabel 'C-Cl_2'